servo/osmesa-src/mesa-src/src/gallium/docs/source/tgsi.rst

 should be set the same way for an entire pipeline.
-Note that this applies not only to the literal MUL TGSI opcode, but all FP32 multiplications implied by other operations, such as MAD, FMA, DP2, DP3, DP4, DPH, DST, LOG, LRP, XPD, and possibly others.
+Note that this applies not only to the literal MUL TGSI opcode, but all FP32 multiplications implied by other operations, such as MAD, FMA, DP2, DP3, DP4, DST, LOG, LRP, and possibly others.
 If there is a mismatch between shaders, then it is unspecified whether this behavior will be enabled.

+FS_POST_DEPTH_COVERAGE
+""""""""""""""""""""""

+When enabled, the input for TGSI_SEMANTIC_SAMPLEMASK will exclude samples that have failed the depth/stencil tests.
+This is only valid when FS_EARLY_DEPTH_STENCIL is also specified.

 Texture Sampling and Texture Formats